yannick-yf/foreshadwownba-python-package/README.md

 # foreshadwownba-python-package
-Python package running the model
+Python package executing the model on real data